 A major advantage of resistance bands is that you can easily make very minor adjustments to your resistance level.
 Sure, you can purchase adjustable dumbbells that allow you to select the weight you need for a particular strength training exercise.
 However, you can’t adjust your resistance weight as quickly and easily as you can with resistance band training.

-For example, if you’re tiring during an exercise and you want to get a few more high-quality reps in, you can make a very subtle and quick adjustment to your level of resistance when you’re using a band.
+For example, if you’re tiring during an exercise and want to get a few more high-quality reps, you can make a very subtle, quick adjustment to your resistance when using a band.
 Simply let your hands slide a little or unwrap the band slightly, depending on how you’re using it.

 This is much faster than swapping out a pair of dumbbells, thus allowing for minimal disruption during your set.
 Similarly, instead of grabbing some heavier dumbbells midway through a set, you can simply shift your hands a little or wrap your resistance band up a little more if you want additional tension.